Hunger reduces a soul to a body, and a body to an immobile necessity-seeking thing. It is one of the most ruinous desires we can have as humans.

 In these few lines, Rosasharn Joad, unable to feed her stillborn child, offers her full breast to a starving man.
 The novel concludes: “Her hand moved behind his head and supported it.
 Her fingers moved gently in his hair.
 She looked up and across the barn, and her lips came together and smiled mysteriously.”

-An ancient communication between mother and child, is here between person and person.
+An ancient communication between mother and child is here between person and person.

-It would mean feeling not only hunger – and all its bodily implications, but feeling unseen, and ultimately, unknown.
+Perhaps more deeply than those who are included can ever possibly imagine.
+It would mean feeling not only hunger – and all its bodily implications, but feeling unseen and, ultimately, unknown.

 Imagine someone came to you in abundance with food for the body and soul.